 Here’s what my weekly calendar looks like with all these different calendars displayed at once:

-Thanh personally uses BusyCal and has a calendar that imports all of the data from the AE Team calendar we use in Confluence.
+Thanh uses BusyCal and has a calendar that imports all of the data from the AE Team calendar we use in Confluence.
 That way, he has a calendar on his computer which shows all of our internal team meetings.

 There are countless other ways that you may decide to set up your calendars as well.
 For example, you may decide to set up your calendars based on areas of life.
 If you decide to use this strategy, your calendars may look something like this:

-- Personal Development
+- Self Development

 - Admin/Life Management

-You can create these calendars wherever you’d like, but we HIGHLY recommend you use a cloud-based service to sync your calendar like Google or iCloud.
-Most calendar applications have built-in support for Google, and on Mac or iOS they will also have support for iCloud calendars as well (if you prefer to keep everything within the Apple ecosystem).
+You can create these calendars wherever you’d like, but we HIGHLY recommend you use an online calendar service to sync your calendar like Google Calendar, iCloud, or Office 365.
+Almost every calendar app has built-in support for Google, and on Mac or iOS, they will also have support for iCloud calendars as well (if you prefer to keep everything within the Apple ecosystem).